Massachusetts Route 141: Route description

 Route 141 begins at an intersection with Route 10 (Main Street) just north of Park Street in Eashampton.
 Route 141 proceeds south along Union Street through downtown Easthampton, passing multiple blocks of buildings and crossing a rail trail near Railroad Street.
 The route passes a strip mall at the southern end of Easthampton's downtown, reaching a junction with Payson Avenue.
-At this junction, Route 141 takes over Payson's right-of-way as Cottage Street, passing an old factory in Easthampton along with nearby Nashawannuck Pond.
+At this junction, Route 141 takes over Payson Avenue’s right-of-way as Cottage Street, passing an old factory in Easthampton along with nearby Nashawannuck Pond.

 Route 141 continues east along Cottage Street, passing local businesses.
 At Chapel Street, the route turns south along the right-of-way and becomes Holyoke Street, running southeast past residences in Easthampton, keeping a long distance parallel with Nashawannuck Pond.
 Route 141 continues southeast along Holyoke, with the residences becoming less dense as it approaches East Street.
 At the junction with Hendrick Street, Route 141 turns south and becomes Mountain Road as it runs along the side of Mount Tom.
 Making a bend to the southeast, the highway crosses the Hampshire County line and crosses into Hampden County.

 Now in Holyoke, Route 141 continues southeast as Easthampton Road, crossing roads south of Mount Tom.
 Crossing through the Rock Valley section of Holyoke, the highway passes south of the Whiting Reservoir and Wyckoff Country Club, entering the Smiths Valley section.
 Through Smiths Valley, Route 141 runs southeast through a residential neighborhood, reaching a ramp to Interstate 91 southbound (I-91 exit 17).
 After another turn, the route crosses into a trumpet interchange with I-91 northbound, becoming a one-way couplet through downtown Holyoke.

 Route 141 eastbound runs along Dwight Street while Route 141 westbound runs along Hampden Street after the junctions both directions have with US 5 and US 202 (Northampton Street).
 Route 141 eastbound is a main commercial street while the westbound one is a residential and commercial mix.
-Crossing through the Oakdale neighborhood in Holyoke, Route 141 eastbound and westbound merged at the junction with Pleasant Street.
+Crossing through the Oakdale neighborhood in Holyoke, Route 141 eastbound and westbound merge at the junction with Pleasant Street.
 The route runs southeast along Appleton Street, crossing Beech Street, also a section of US 202.

 A main street through southeastern Holyoke, Route 141 is a two-lane road through the center of Oakdale.
 Passing a large factory, the route crosses over the First Level Canal, passes another factory and over the Second Level Canal.
 After crossing the canal, Route 141 immediately turns southwest off Appleton Street and turns onto Race Street.
 Two blocks south of Appleton, Route 141 reaches Cabot Street, where it turns east, meeting with Route 116 at Main Street.
 Route 141 and Route 116 become concurrent through Holyoke along Cabot Street.
 The routes cross the Third Level Canal and cross some railroad tracks.